-&lt;sup>3Indian Country is the US nomenclature for reserved lands; the US federal government recognizes 574 nations at the time of writing.
-See Ben Kessler, "Native Americans, the census' most undercounted racial group, fight for an accurate 2020 tally."
+2Indian Country is the US nomenclature for reserved lands; the US federal government recognizes 574 nations at the time of writing.

+3See Ben Kessler, "Native Americans, the census' most undercounted racial group, fight for an accurate 2020 tally."
 NBC News, 29 December 2019.

-&lt;sup>4Consistent with their sovereign rights, Nation A's legislature approved our study conditional on anonymity.
+$^{^4}$ Consistent with their sovereign rights, Nation A's legislature approved our study conditional on anonymity.